 “For years, I had an office air conditioner that was probably too big for the space.
 As a result, my office was always damp and I’d cough whenever the AC came on.
 Then one day I opened it up and found that everything inside had turned black – with Cladosporium mold.
 That was the defining moment when I put two and two together,” said Jeff May.

 According to May, the first step to a mold free home is to understand what makes it tick.
-Mold needs three things to grow: moisture, air and food, and this combination can be found just about anywhere in your home.
+To prevent mold, you must understand mold needs three things to grow: moisture, air and food, and this combination can be found just about anywhere in your home.
 “Mold grows where it can find food: the dust on a bathroom ceiling, the starch paste on the back of wallpaper, or the plant fibers that make up the jute pad under a carpet.
 Add moisture, and mold growth begins,” said May.

-Here’s what you need to know to keep your home mold free:
+Here’s what you need to know to prevent mold from taking hold in your home:

 - MIND THE MOISTURE – Keep humidity below 50% in basements.
 Improve outside grading and drainage by keeping gutters clean and soil always sloping away from your home.
 Cover dirt crawlspace floors with plastic to reduce moisture.